NicklasVraa/NovaOS/README.md

 3. In the live-session, start a terminal and run `sudo eggs install`.
 Password: `nova`.
 4. Run through the guided installation.

-Drop a star, if you got it working.